Volunteer & Internship Opportunities

 Animal Care Volunteers work directly with the zookeepers to perform routine feeding, cleaning, and general husbandry for domestic and wild animals.
 Training is provided.
 Individuals must be able to stand, climb, stoop and bend for extended periods of time as well as carry up to 50 pounds.
 A minimum of one four-hour shift a week is required.

 Must be 18 years of age or older.
 This position requires a three-month minimum commitment.

 Cosley Zoo is looking for creative, enthusiastic, and responsible individuals interested in environmental education and working with visitors of all ages.
 Education Interns will take a leading role in creating and presenting informal programs to zoo visitors on a daily basis through the use of live animals, biofacts, and various other interpretive techniques.

 Interns will be provided with a wide variety of opportunities to gain experience and further develop their education and interpretation skills.
 Responsibilities include, but are not limited to, preparing and presenting interpretive programs, completing internal training including animal handling, and assisting with special events, birthday parties, and the development of new programs.

-Applicants must be at least 18 years of age, and completed a minimum of one year of course work at an institution of higher learning with an interest in conservation and education.
+Applicants must be at least 18 years of age and will have completed a minimum of one year of course work at an institution of higher learning with an interest in conservation and education.
 This is an unpaid internship requiring a minimum of 20 hours per week for no less than three months.
-Shifts must be completed in 4 hour increments.
-Hours and days are assigned on a first come first served basis.
-Must be able to work at least one weekend day.
+Hours and days are assigned on a first-come, first-served basis.
+Shifts must be completed in four-hour increments and must include at least one weekend day.

 Animal Care Intern